CISecurity/CCPA-Docs/docs/Configuration Guide.md

 VMware ESXi Assessment
 ----------------------------------
 Assessing with the VMWare ESXi benchmark in CIS-CAT Pro Assessor v4 requires use of a connection string to connect to the ESXi/vSphere host.
 The VMWare benchmark will require entry of the connection string on the command line or setting of the string in advance in the `assessor-cli.properties` file or configuration XML file.
 Additional requirements necessary for the host of CIS-CAT Pro when assessing with the VMWare benchmark are listed below.
+This CIS Benchmark has been tested only on a Microsoft Windows operating system.
+Other operating systems are not guaranteed to provide optimal results.

 **Requirements**